Corpus spongiosum. Corpus cavernosum

-Cavernous (cavernous) body is a structural part of the penis.
-The cavernous bodies (right and left) are cylindrical and located inside the penis.
-The spongy (spongiform) body of the penis is subject to the ventral surface of the cavernous bodies, parallel to them.
+Cavernous (cavernous) body- This is the structural part of the penis.
+The corpora cavernosa (right and left) are cylindrical in shape and located inside the penis.
+To the ventral surface of the cavernous bodies, parallel to them, is the spongy (spongiosum) body of the penis.

 (1) apex (apex) - distal part;